Time and Attendance Timeclock Systems : Glossary

 27. Traditional Timeclock

-Invented by Willard Bundy in 1888, an electromechanical type of time recorder that stamps, or prints, the time and date onto a
+Invented by Willard Bundy in 1888, an electromechanical type of time recorder that stamps, prints or punches the time and date onto a

-Generically, an inter-connectivity method that allows wire-free communications between devices.
+Generically, an inter-connectivity method that allows radio communications between devices.
 Radio-frequency wireless

 protocols are always limited by distance, physical surrounding and electrical interference.